-Will Hutton on the European right
+Will Hutton on the European Far-Right

 - May 15, 2011

 First there was a soft three-page profile of Pamela Geller, a bigoted anti-Muslim harridan who surely doesn’t deserve any more attention than she has already received – let alone in a supposed bastion of British liberalism.

 Then there was a piece by Will Hutton on the failure of the left to counter the European right.
 Hutton is correct to point out that the planned re-introduction of border controls represents another political victory for the xenophobic and exclusionary anti-immigrant agenda of the likes of Marine Le Pen and Pia Kjaersgaard.

-But the European social-democratic left has largely acquiesced in the face of the ‘bad capitalism’ of the last two decades that Hutton would like to see replaced, and has at times actively supported a neo-liberal economic agenda that has effectively left large sections of the European working-class without a political voice and open to the reconstructed far-right and their newer populist variants.
+But the European social-democratic left has largely acquiesced in the face of the ‘bad capitalism’ of the last two decades that Hutton would like to see replaced, and has at times actively supported a neoliberal economic agenda that has effectively left large sections of the European working-class without a political voice and open to the reconstructed far-right and their newer populist variants.

 Hutton then goes on to argue that

 The left must also accept that immigration offends basic attitudes to fairness.
 Once any host population starts to believe that new immigrants can get benefits without paying anything into the collective pot they feel cheated.
 Immigrants need to be offered ways of earning their citizenship to ease their path on arrival.
 Get the economics and fairness right and much of the so-called threat to identity will fall away.

 Here Hutton appears to uncritically accept one of the great myths propagated by the far-right, the idea that immigrants are gaining unfair advantages over the ‘host population’.
 Anyone reading this might be forgiven for thinking that Europe’s immigrants are all living on the dole, wallowing in their unearned benefits.

-Hutton appears oblivious to the fact that the association between immigration and ‘unfairness’ is essentially a fantasy and a convenient lie, propagated by rightwing politicians and the tabloid press as a distraction from the gross unfairness that are inherent in the current global economic model.
+Hutton appears oblivious to the fact that the association between immigration and ‘unfairness’ is at best a fantasy and at worst a politically-convenient lie, propagated by rightwing politicians and the tabloid press as a distraction from the gross unfairness that are inherent in the current global economic model.